Frequently Asked Questions

 Yes, regulations set by Health Canada for blood donation differ from organ and tissue donation.
 Everyone has the potential to be a donor regardless of age or medical status.
 Your decision to register should not be based on whether you think you would be eligible or not.
 Everyone is assessed at the time of death for medical suitability.

 By registering consent for organ and tissue donation, you give hope to the thousands of Ontarians waiting for a transplant.
 Individuals on the transplant wait list are suffering from organ failure and without the generous gift of life from an organ donor, they will die.
-Tissue donors can also enhance the lives of recovering burn victims, help restore sight, and allow people to walk again.
+Tissue donors can also enhance the lives of recovering burn survivors, help restore sight, and allow people to walk again.
 Transplants not only save lives, they return recipients to productive lives.

 Anyone 16 years of age or older, with a valid Ontario health card, can register their consent for organ and tissue donation at www.BeADonor.ca or in person at any ServiceOntario centre.